UN watchdog says Iran will allow new cameras at nuclear site

 Tehran blamed the Karaj assault on Israel amid a widening regional shadow war since former President Donald Trump unilaterally withdrew America from Iran’s landmark nuclear accord with world powers.

-In an interview Tuesday with the AP, Grossi warned that limited access to Karaj hurt international efforts to monitor Iran’s program.
+In an interview Tuesday with The Associated Press, Grossi warned that limited access to Karaj hurt international efforts to monitor Iran’s program.

 “If the international community through us, through the IAEA, is not seeing clearly how many centrifuges or what is the capacity that they may have … what you have is a very blurred image,” Grossi said.
 “It will give you the illusion of the real image.
 But not the real image.
 This is why this is so important.”